nf-core/sarek/doc/FIRST_RUN.md

 ```

 ## Run the workflow
 This workflow itself needs no installation.
-Nextflow will automatically fetch it from GitHub when run if `SciLifeLab/CAW` is specified as the workflow name.
+Nextflow will automatically fetch it from GitHub when launched if `SciLifeLab/CAW` is specified as the workflow name.
 ```bash
 nextflow run SciLifeLab/CAW --sample tiny.tsv
 ```